-This post was last updated on April 13th, 2022 at 10:49 pm
+This post was last updated on August 24th, 2022 at 09:15 pm

 The HAVmeter detects the actual levels of vibration experienced with its on-board accelerometers.
-At the end of the day the HAVmeter is returned to its docking station to be recharged for the following day and to allow the data collected to be uploaded.
-Software analyses the data from the system to show the vibration experienced by each operator, converting the time the tool was used for and the vibration level into a points score using the HSE system.
+At the end of the day the HAVmeter is returned to its docking station to be recharged.
+The data is uploaded and analysed by software to show the vibration experienced by each operator, converting the time the tool was used for and the vibration level into a points score using the HSE system.

 The software can track if a particular tool is emitting higher levels of vibration than expected, pointing to a need for maintenance.
 It can also show the times that tools are run for, highlighting the need for changes in working practices or for staff training.

 CoreRFID worked closely with Reactec on the design and development of the system.
 The work involved the development of a custom tag with a larger than standard antenna in order to cope with the specialised transmission and reception problems found when the HAVmeter is magnetically attached to a tag on a vibrating, electrical tool.
 CoreRFID sourced and arranged production of the custom tag ready for embedding in the Reactec housing.

 CoreRFID also created the software that writes data to the tags.
 This saves space as the tags have limited data capacity.
 CoreRFID provided all the hardware components needed for the RFID tags used by the HAVmeter system.

 Reactec selected CoreRFID as its technology partner for the project because of its ability to meet Reactec’s price targets for their tool tags, its record in successful RFID implementations and its ability to provide a custom solution to meet the demands of the HAVmeter operational environment.